-Betsey Odell is charged with developing CCAM’s non-research related activities, such as CCAM’s business development, Advanced Manufacturing Education programs, and their communications strategy.
-Her duties span into brand marketing, grant writing, and community & government outreach.
+Betsey Odell is charged with developing CCAM’s non-research related activities, such as CCAM’s business development and Advanced Manufacturing Education programs.
+Her duties span into grant writing, and community & government outreach.

 Odell raised over $1.5 million federal and state dollars for CCAM’s Advanced Manufacturing Education efforts, which has led to the formation of the Central Virginia FAME chapter (www.CentralVaFAME.com) of The Manufacturing Institute.
 The work/study program trains advanced manufacturing technicians, where she now serves as program manager.
 The American Society for Engineering Education published her robotics and automation curriculum with Old Dominion University and the Advanced Robotics for Manufacturing Institute.